Thinkwise/docs/docs/platform_overview.md

 >
 > The analysis can also be reason to provide the user with additional training.

-### Simulation for the help desk
+### Simulation to provide support

-Because the GUIs can differ for each user through authorization and user preferences, the help desk can look at the application based on the blueprint of a specific user.
-The help desk employee then sees the same GUI, data and user preferences, and can provide better support to the user.
+Because the GUIs can differ for each user through authorization and user preferences, support employees can start an application using the settings and authorization of a specific user.
+This way, the support employee can simulate the exact same The support desk employee then sees the same GUI and user preferences, and can provide better support to the user.

 ### Logging